Photos courtesy of Reece Hawkins Photography

 Manilla Cottage – A Comfy Home Away From Home in Country NSW

-Manilla Cottage is a cosy two-bedroom self-contained cottage plus backyard caravan, centrally located in Manilla
+Manilla Cottage is a modest cosy two-bedroom self-contained cottage plus backyard caravan, centrally located in Manilla

 Features of the property include:

 .
 Internet: WiFi - Netflix - Stan - Apple TV

 • Fully equipped kitchen, laundry and bathroom 2 toilets

 • TV & DVD player plus library of books and DVD’s in the lounge room

 • Second bedroom with one holiday bunk single bed on top and double bed on bottom plus an extra single bed